hgross/FanControl.HomeAssistant/README.md

 }
 ```

+After each configuration change, you have to restart FanControl for your changes to have any effect.

 |Config entry|Description|
 |-|-|
 |`HomeAssistantAuthToken` (mandatory)|The auth token used to retrieve sensor data.
 Create one from the [HomeAssistant UI](https://www.home-assistant.io/docs/authentication/#your-account-profile)|